Join us for this RAS Specialist Discussion Meeting on Planetary Seismology.

 - Terrestrial analogue experiments

-Confirmed speakers so far include Tiachi Kawamura (IPGP), Ralph Lorenz (Johns Hopkins), Christopher Mankovich (JPL), Iris van Zelst (University of Edinburgh) and Constantinos Charalambous (Imperial).
+Confirmed speakers so far include Tiachi Kawamura (IPGP), Ralph Lorenz (Johns Hopkins), Christopher Mankovich (JPL), Iris van Zelst (University of Edinburgh), Constantinos Charalambous (Imperial) and Nicholas Schmerr (University of Maryland)/Benjamin Fernando (Los Alamos National Laboratory).

 If you would like to attend please Register with the RAS here.